-In episode 8 of What The Func?!
-Podcast, our hosts Laura Schein, Functional Medicine Certified Health Coach (FMCHC), and Clayton Farris, are trying to figure out what to eat during quarantine, so they sit down with Functional Medicine expert, FMCA educator, and author of The Rainbow Diet, Dr. Deanna Minich, about how to boost the immune system through colorful foods, aka phytonutrients!
+In an episode of the What The Func?!
+Podcast, our hosts Laura Schein, Functional Medicine Certified Health Coach (FMCHC), and Clayton Farris, were exploring ways to improve their eating habits.
+So they sat down with Functional Medicine expert, FMCA educator, and author of The Rainbow Diet, Dr. Deanna Minich, about how to boost the immune system through colorful foods, aka phytonutrients!

 What are phytonutrients?

 In Functional Medicine, you will hear the term “phytonutrients” pretty regularly, but what exactly are they?
 Phytonutrients, also called phytochemicals, are chemicals produced by plants.
 Essentially, phytonutrients are components of plants that are powerful defenders of health.
 Phytonutrients contain antioxidant and anti-inflammatory properties that stimulate enzymes that clear toxins, boost the immune system, and improve cardiovascular health.

 How can you tell what foods are phytonutrient-rich?

 Phytonutrients-rich foods are colorful fruits, vegetables, whole grains, herbs, legumes, nuts, seeds, teas, and many spices.
 At The Functional Medicine Coaching Academy, we teach on using The Institute for Functional Medicine (IFM) Phytonutrient Spectrum Checklist and the Diet, Nutritional, and Lifestyle Journal to guide clients through incorporating more into their diets.